apache/incubator-hugegraph-ai/hugegraph-llm/README.md

 Run example like `python3 ./hugegraph_llm/examples/graph_rag_test.py`

-The `GraphRAG` class is used to integrate HugeGraph with large language models to provide retrieval-augmented generation capabilities.
+The `RAGPipeline` class is used to integrate HugeGraph with large language models to provide retrieval-augmented generation capabilities.
 Here is a brief usage guide:

 1. **Extract Keyword:**: Extract keywords and expand synonyms.